apache/jena-site/source/documentation/fuseki2/prefixes-service.md

 # Prefixes Service

 ## Overview
-The prefix service provides prefix lookup, update and remove functionalities for 3 different implementations of prefix-namespace storage: MapStorage , which is a Java Map data structure, RDFStorage - a DatasetGraph, and PrefixStorage, which uses a DatasetGraph's PrefixMap.
+The prefix service provides prefix lookup, update and delete functionality on a collection of prefixes.
+It provides a read access endpoint to look up a prefix name and to look up an URI to get prefixes for a URI and also read-write access which adds the ability to add and delete prefix entries.

 ## Operations